hamid-jafary/nodejs-ecommerce/README.md

 - ADMIN_COOKIE_NAME, ADMIN_COOKIE_PASSWORD: the cookie name and password used in the AdminBro authentication method.
 You can put any strings here.

-After you've set these environmental variables in the .env file at the root of the project, you need to navigate to the "seedDB" folder and run "node category-seed.js" and "node products-seed.js" to fill your empty MongoDB Atlas database.

 Now you can run "npm start" in the terminal and the application should work.